Characterizing high-dimensional quantum contextuality: Abstract

 \section{Abstract}

 As a phenomenon encompassing measurement incompatibility and Bell nonlocality, quantum contextuality is not only central to our understanding of quantum mechanics, but also an essential resource in many quantum information processing tasks.
-The dimension-dependent feature of quantum contextuality is known ever since its discovery, but systematic methods for characterizing the quantum contextuality in systems with fixed dimension are still lacking.
-In this work, we solve this problem.
-We provide systematic and reliable methods for verifying whether or not an obtained probability distribution can result from a $d$-dimensional quantum system, as well as calculating finite-dimensional violation of a general noncontextuality inequality.
-As an application, our methods reveal the non-convex structure of finite-dimensional quantum contextuality.
+The dimension-dependent feature of quantum contextuality is known ever since its discovery, but there is still a lack of systematic methods for characterizing this fundamental feature.
+In this work, we propose a systematic and reliable method for certifying the high-dimensional advantages of quantum contextuality.
+In theory, our work gives a complete characterization of the dimension-constrained quantum contextual behavior, and particularly its nonconvex structure is revealed.
+In application, our method can be used for dimensionality certification of quantum information processing systems, and also for concentrating the quantum contextual behavior into lower-dimensional systems.